A General Impossibility Theorem on Pareto Efficiency and Bayesian Incentive Compatibility: Introduction

 \subsection{Related literature}

-Our result concerns the efficiency and incentive properties of cardinal social choice rules in a Bayesian environment without monetary transfers. \textit{Cardinal} rules take into account the preference intensities (or payoffs) of agents, unlike \textit{ordinal} rules which are based only on the preference rankings.
-We focus on rules defined on the \textit{full domain} in which each agent's payoff from each alternative can take any value in the unit interval $[0,1]$.
-Another important domain studied in the literature is the \textit{vNM domain} in which each agent has a von-Neumann-Morgenstern preference, which can be represented by a payoff function whose minimum and maximum values are fixed to 1 and 0, respectively.
+Our result concerns the efficiency and incentive properties of \textit{cardinal} social choice rules in a Bayesian environment without monetary transfers.
+Cardinal rules take into account the preference intensities of agents, unlike \textit{ordinal} rules which are based only on the preference rankings.

-Previous studies on this topic have already demonstrated the tradeoff between efficiency and incentives under cardinal rules.
-The result closest to ours is \citet[ Theorem 8]{EHLERS202031} which shows that in the full domain, if each agent's belief about the other agents' types is independent of his own type, then any nondictatorial weighted utilitarian rule is not Bayesian incentive compatible. \cite{BORGERS20092057} derives the same conclusion for the vNM domain, in a model with two agents who have opposite preference rankings over three alternatives, and whose payoffs from the middle-ranked alternative are independent and identically distributed random variables.
+Previous studies on this topic have already demonstrated the tradeoff between ex ante efficiency and incentives under cardinal rules.
+The result closest to ours is \citet[ Theorem 8]{EHLERS202031} which shows that if each agent's belief about the other agents' types is independent of his own type, then any nondictatorial weighted utilitarian rule is not Bayesian incentive compatible. \cite{BORGERS20092057} derives the same conclusion in a setting with two agents who have opposite preference rankings over three alternatives, and whose von-Neumann Morgenstern (vNM) utilities from the middle-ranked alternative are independent and identically distributed random variables.
 Our motivation in this paper is to establish the impossibility result under a minimum assumption.
-We only assume that the joint distribution of agents' types has a density with full support, while restricting attention to the full domain.
+We only assume that the joint distribution of agents' types has a density with full support.
 In particular, we allow for arbitrary correlations of types.

-Earlier papers provide impossibility results for different notions of efficiency and incentive compatibility. \cite{hylland1980strategy} shows that if a cardinal rule is strategy-proof and ex post Pareto efficient, then it is a random dictatorship.
-Moreover, if ex post efficiency is replaced with ex ante efficiency, the rule must be a deterministic dictatorship. \cite{dutta2007strategy} strengthens Hylland's random dictatorship result by replacing ex post efficiency with unanimity (see also \citealt{dutta2008strategy}). \cite{nandeibam2013structure} further strengthens these results by proving that strategy-proofness and unanimity imply weak random dictatorship, which allows the support of the socially chosen lottery to be a subset of the best alternatives for the random dictator.